-It offers two modes of scan: Fast and Deep scan.
+It offers two modes of scan: Fast and Deep Scan.
 The Fast scan is enough to check for unauthorized computers connected to your wireless network.
-Upon completion of scan, Zamzom shows you a list of IP addresses of the computers that are using your network (see image above).
+Upon completion of the scan, Zamzom shows you a list of IP addresses of the computers that are using your network (see image above).
+Download here.

 inSSIDer Wireless Network Tool

 inSSIDer helps you scan for wireless access points around you.
 In addition to reporting the presence of wireless networks, the wireless networking tool also reports the strength of each network, the type of network and data transfer rate.